 Use of library internet access or technology means that patrons agree to the following:

-- Do not violate software, hardware, or copyright laws.
+- Users will not violate software, hardware, or copyright laws.

-- Patrons are limited to 30 minutes when there is a waiting list
+- Patrons are limited to 30 minutes when there is a waiting list.
+During periods of high demand the Director may impose other options for ensuring fair use.

 - Accessing pornographic or explicit materials are not permitted.